 "I want to make drone music" is what people say when they mean "I was traumatized by childhood piano lessons and want nothing to do with a synthesizer that has a keyboard."
 But, never mind, it is a common request, and modular synths do lend themselves well to drone music.
 Here's a suggested system for that.
 It was tough to fit inside one 84HP row, so I'm also offering some suggestions on expanding it futher, but even this one row can make a lot of interesting textures.

 Intellijel Shapeshifter (US$530): This is a digital multi-oscillator with a wide range of sounds all by itself.
-Other good options might include the Klavis Twin Waves (US$250) for a smaller and simpler drone source; any basic analog oscillator if you're prepared to get two or three of them and a mixer; or a "complex" analog oscillator like the Make Noise DPO (US$600).
+Other good options might include the North Coast Middle Path (a little smaller and cheaper at 24HP and US$500, but analog instead of digital); the Klavis Twin Waves (US$250) as a smaller and cheaper dual digital oscillator; or any basic oscillator if you're prepared to get two or three of them and a mixer.

 Make Noise Erbe-Verb (US$489): Although called a "reverb," it's understood that this is not intended to accurately simulate room acoustics.
 It's more of an abstracted reverb that puts its own stamp on the sound.
 I think some kind of reverb or effects unit is a good idea for drones, but there are many other options including multi-effect DSP units like the Erica Black Hole DSP2 (US$350); electromechanical spring reverbs like the Intellijel Springray II (US$240); and even the various successors to the now-discontinued Mutable Instruments Clouds, for granular audio processing.